JUDEELRICA/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Wrote a program that prints all possible different combinations of two digits
+Wrote a program that prints all possible different combinations of three digits